Ashwinssj/Ashwinssj/README.md

 ## 🚀 About Me

 🎓 I’m Ashwin Benke, a final-year B.Tech student specializing in Artificial Intelligence and Data Science.
-I'm currently working at **Combat Solutions AI ||BharatKa AI Pvt.
-Ltd.**, building real-world AI chatbots and multi-agent systems.
+I'm currently working at **Combat Solutions AI**, building real-world AI chatbots and multi-agent systems.

 🧠 I’m passionate about developing smart tools, solving real-world problems with AI/ML, and exploring the intersection of **data science**, **deep learning**, and **web development**.